 Do not try to cram everything into one giant diaper bag, or worse, suitcase.
 It will take up too much space in the immediate vicinity of the baby in the car, which means you’ll pack it in the trunk or back space.
 And then it’s a hassle to get into or dig out during your driving time.
 Pack TWO BAGS.
 One diaper bag with enough diapers, distractions and snacks for the drive, and one suitcase with everything needed for the baby’s full stay.
 Before you drive anywhere, just transfer enough diapers and accessories into your “trip bag” from the main suitcase as necessary.

 If you have children in multiple age ranges, you can pack a distraction bag for each age segment.
 I had a travel-sized diaper bag for infants, something for preschoolers that included car-friendly toys (no noisy whiz-bangers please!), and something for early elementary ages.
 These magical bags could produce silence whenever the sounds of boredom began.

 Baby Carriers Are a Must

 How do you manage five little ones with four (or two) hands?
 A baby carrier is a must.
-I found that my back appreciated a Moby-wrap style carrier better than some of the other carrier with smaller straps.
-It was so much easier on my delicate back to have a Moby wrap, compared to holding a baby cocked on a hip, held on one side, or cradled in my arms trying to juggle other kiddos, packages, and bags.
+I found that my back appreciated a wrap-style baby carrier better than some of the other carrier with smaller straps.
+It was so much easier on my delicate back to have a wrap-style carrier, compared to holding a baby cocked on a hip, held on one side, or cradled in my arms trying to juggle other kiddos, packages, and bags.

 I find that it really helps if each child has something they are responsible for.
 When they are concentrating on their special task, it can make visiting family out of town and all the traveling awkwardness of road trips with kids much easier.